SebMoreno/simple-selenium-automation-test/README.md

 so that I would be taken to the Devsavant's website
 ```
 2. Add a description to the test and to the scenario
-3. Implement the test in a separated `*.java` file using Selenium
+3. Implement the test in a separated `*.java` file and use Selenium for the browser automation
-4. Implement a screen capture of the browser when the Devsavant website is opened
+4. Implement a screen capture of the browser when the Devsavant website is shown
-5. Your test should run and show results along with the other tests when executing `mvn test` command
+5. The test should run and show results along with the other tests when executing `mvn test` command
-6. Add a mechanism to run only this test
+6. Add a mechanism to run only the Devsavant website test

 ### Part 5

-1. Modify the `README.md` fileto add the following information
+1. Modify the `README.md` file in order to add the following information:
     - Your name, surname and email
     - How to run the World Time API tests only
     - How to run the Scenario Outline tests only
     - How to run the Devsavant website test only
+    - The expected location of the file containing the screen capture of the Devsavant website
-    - Any other description you consider relevant from your implementation of this challenge
+    - Any other information you consider relevant from your implementation of this challenge
 2. Push your work to the repo
 3. Create a merge request to the main branch
 4. Merge the changes to the main branch without deleting the source branch